bhontz/icebreaker/AWSENDPOINT.md

 simplify the creation of an AWS lambda API endpoint.
-The zappa process will create a "package" of all the modules within our machine's python environment, so it's essential that you create a virtual environment specific to this project so that it will contain only the python modules  associated with this project.
+The zappa process will create a "package" of all the modules within our machine's python environment, so it's essential that you create a virtual environment specific to this project in order to limit the modules packaged to the python modules associated with this project.

 ### Create a virtual environment for this project